ray-project/ray/doc/source/rllib/rllib-offline.rst

     :width: 500
     :alt: Key layers of RLlib's fully scalable Offline RL API.

-**Read operations** are executed exclusively on the CPU and are primarily scaled by allocating additional resources (see :ref:`How to tune performance` for details), as they are fully managed by Ray Data. **Post-processing** can be scaled by increasing the concurrency level specified in the keyword arguments for the mapping operation:
+**Read operations** are executed exclusively on the CPU and are primarily scaled by allocating additional resources (see :ref:`How to tune performance <how-to-tune-performance>` for details), as they are fully managed by Ray Data. **Post-processing** can be scaled by increasing the concurrency level specified in the keyword arguments for the mapping operation:

 .. code-block:: python